 Number of contributors restricted as per the instructions

 Identity not revealed in paper except title page (e.g. name of the institute in Methods, citing previous study as ‘our study’, names on figure labels, name of institute in photographs, etc.)

 Publication Ethics and Malpractice Statement

 The Journal of Karnataka Orthopaedic Association follows the COPE (Committee for Publication Ethics) Guidelines and decisions about duplicate publication, plagiarism and article retraction are taken as per COPE Flowcharts.
 [Click Here to Download COPE Flowcharts].
 All Authors need to report that this is an original publication and should sign the contributors form and conflict of interest form for each publication.

-Plagiarism is checked for all articles by using online plagiarism checker tool ‘iThenticate’ and Google search.
+Plagiarism is checked for all articles by using an internet search.

 Policy against Plagiarism

 The Journal follows strict anti-plagiarism policy and defines plagiarism as duplicate publication of the author’s own work, in whole or in part without proper citation, or mispresenting other’s ideas, words, and other creative expression as one’s own.
-All manuscripts submitted to Journal of Karnataka Orthopaedic Association undergo plagiarism check with the commercially available software iThenticate.
+All manuscripts submitted to Journal of Karnataka Orthopaedic Association undergo plagiarism using an internet search.
 Only in cases of minor duplication or similarity with previous published work, the authors may be provided an opportunity to rectify the same; in all other cases, the manuscript is desk rejected along with the plagiarism report (please also see the Scientific Misconduct section for additional details).

 If plagiarism is detected after publication, the Journal will investigate the same, and if established, the authors’ institution and funding bodies would be notified, and the article will be retracted.
 To report plagiarism, please contact the Journal office, preferably through email for better documentation of correspondence.